IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 ```

 - Allows defining `.gjs` and `.gts` component files
-- Can be introduced incrementally
+- Can be adopted incrementally
 - Ember.js v3.27 or above

 ---